CecileRottner/BranchPrice_UCP/README.md

 Runs with SCIP 5.0.1 and Cplex

+## What does this code do?

+Several decomposition structures for the UCP are available in this framework :

+* Unit/site decompositions :
+  * classical unit decomposition : coupling constraints (demand and intra-site) are dualized and the unit's technical constraints remain in the subproblems (1 per unit)
+  * site decomposition : demand constraints are dualized, other constraints remain in the subproblems (1 per site)
+  * start-up decomposition : only start-up and shut-down decisions are taken in the master problem, other decisions remain in subproblems
+  * Residual demand decomposition : residual coupling demand constraints are added to subproblems corresponding to each site

+* Time decomposition :

+* Unit+Time decomposition :

+See Chapter 8 of https://hal.archives-ouvertes.fr/tel-02052101/document for more details on these decomposition structures.

+Each of these decomposition structures can be used together with cut generation for the UCP (interval-up set inequalities) as well as some symmetry-breaking techniques.

+It can be run as:
+- a column generation algorithm
+- a Branch&Price algorithm
+- a Price&Branch algorithm

 ## Compile and execute
 - Update Cplex and SCIP directory paths in file cplex_scip_dir.mk
 - Launch script compil.sh